 A love of reading

-We promote reading for pleasure as part of our curriculum, allowing the children to share their favourite books from home and providing children with the opportunity to read for pleasure, in class daily, at breakfast clubs.
+We promote reading for pleasure as part of our curriculum, allowing the children to share their favourite books from home and providing children with the opportunity to read for pleasure, in class and at breakfast clubs.
 We have books around all classrooms that are linked to History, Geography, Science and RE.
-There are planned events and trips throughout the year including, world book day, visits to the library and Author days.
+There are planned events and trips throughout the year including, world book day, visits to the library and Author days each term.
 By the time children leave Holy Rosary, our aim is to develop competent readers who can recommend books to their peers and who also have a love of reading.
 During EASTER, we had a sponsored ‘Read-a-thon’ and an egg competition around books they enjoys/ are learning in class.

-In KS1 and KS2 classes, teachers understand the impact of knowing where their children are, through termly and weekly assessments and use this to move learning forward and bridge any gaps.
+Teachers understand the impact of knowing where their children are, through termly and weekly assessments and use this to move to learning forward and bridge any gaps.
 They also understand where their children need to be, through a secure understanding of the year group expectations and/ or pre key stage expectations.
-The reading lead also has the opportunity to monitor reading weekly, ensuring quality teaching and learning is taking place.
+The reading lead monitors reading weekly, ensuring quality teaching and learning is taking place.